OpenSourceVideoGames/AirSim/README.md

 ## Join the Community
 We have decided to create a Discord channel to better allow for community engagement.
 Join here: [Colosseum Robotics Discord](https://discord.gg/y9ZJKKKn8J).

-## Goals and Project Development
-This section will contain a list of the current features that the community and Codex Labs are working on to support and build.

-Click [here](https://docs.google.com/document/d/1doohQTos4v1tg4Wv6SliQFnKNK1MouKX2efg2mapXFU/edit?usp=sharing) to view our current development goals!

-If you want to be apart of the official development team, attend meetings, etc., please utilize the Slack channel (link above) and let Tyler Fedrizzi know!

 ## License